NVIDIA/cutlass/media/docs/efficient_gemm.md

 ## Optimizations

 The hierarchical structure described above yields an efficient mapping to the CUDA execution model and CUDA/TensorCores in NVIDIA GPUs.
 The following sections describe strategies for obtaining peak performance for all corners of the design space, maximizing parallelism and exploiting data locality wherever possible.

 ### Pipelining

 The blocked structure demands a large storage allocation within the registers of each CUDA thread.
 The accumulator elements typically occupy at least half a thread's total register budget.
 Consequently, occupancy -- the number of concurrent threads, warps, and threadblocks -- is relatively low compared to other classes of GPU workloads.
-This limits the GPUs ability to hide memory latency and other stalls by context switching to other concurrent threads within an SM.
+This limits the GPU's ability to hide memory latency and other stalls by context switching to other concurrent threads within an SM.

-To mitigate the effects of memory latency, *software pipelining* is used to overlap memory accesses with other computation within a thread.
-In CUTLASS, this is achieved by double buffering at the following scopes
+To mitigate the effects of memory latency, CUTLASS uses *software pipelining* to overlap memory accesses with other computation within a thread.
+CUTLASS accomplishes this by double buffering at the following scopes.

-- **threadblock-scoped shared memory tiles:** two tiles are allocated within shared memory; one is used load data for the current matrix operation, while the other tile is used to buffer data loaded from global memory for the next mainloop iteration
+- **Threadblock-scoped shared memory tiles:** two tiles are allocated in shared memory.
+  One is used to load data for the current matrix operation, while the other tile is used to buffer data loaded from global memory for the next mainloop iteration.

-- **warp-scoped matrix fragments:** two fragments are allocated within registers; one fragment is passed to CUDA and TensorCores during the current matrix computation, while the other is used to receive shared memory fetch returns for the next warp-level matrix operation
+- **Warp-scoped matrix fragments:** two fragments are allocated within registers.
+  One fragment is passed to CUDA and TensorCores during the current matrix computation, while the other is used to receive shared memory fetch returns for the next warp-level matrix operation.

-The efficient, pipelined mainloop body used in CUTLASS GEMMs is illustrated as follows.
+The following diagram illustrates the efficient, pipelined mainloop body used in CUTLASS GEMMs.

 ![ALT](/media/images/software-pipeline.png "Software pipeline in CUTLASS")